-Spot prices are determined by the marginal utility of the buyer.
-The on-the-run price of the two-period asset is $(1+\beta)$ times the on-the-run price of the one-period asset, because the buyer receives twice the utility from it.
-All of my results would also hold if I would compare the two-period off-the-run asset to the two-period on-the-run asset and abstract from the cash flow in the second period to make them equal in terms of cash flow.
+I can observe from the equations that the spot prices directly depend on the buyer's "valuation" of the assets $(\delta + g)$.
+The on-the-run price of the two-period asset is $(1 + \beta)$ times the on-the-run price of the one-period asset, because the buyer receives twice the utility from it.
+All of my results with respect to the premium would also hold if I would compare the two-period off-the-run asset to the two-period on-the-run asset and abstract from the cash flow in the second period to make them equal in terms of cash flow.

 The quantity of the two-period asset maturing in two periods and the off-the-run asset traded by constrained dealers depends on the issue size \mathcal{I} .
-The reason for the first quantity is that when these assets are sold, it is taken into account that less can be sold tomorrow due to the binding inventory constraint.
+The reason for the first mentioned is that when these two-period assets are sold, it is taken into account that less can be sold tomorrow due to the binding inventory constraint.
 This binding inventory constraint is then also the reason why the amount of off-the-run assets traded by constrained primary dealers depends on \mathcal{I} .